Texas Foster Family Association By-laws & Constitution

 SECTION 4

 SPECIAL MEETINGS: Special meetings of the Board of Directors may be called by the President, or upon written request filed with the Secretary, which shall bear the written endorsement of no less than a majority of the voting members of the Board of Directors.
+The meeting shall be held within thirty (30) days of the call for a special meeting and may be in person or by virtual video communication as long as the meeting format, time and place accommodates those who called the meeting.

 SECTION 5